killercup/rustfest-idiomatic-libs/Readme.md

 **Pro tip:** Put setup code in a file, then `# include!("src/doctest_helper.rs");`

 <aside class="notes">
-They are more useful when they can be copy-pasted.
+They are more useful when they can be copy-pasted as that's the first thing everyone will try to do.

-Your user already have setup code, so no need to duplicate this everywhere.
+But: Your user already have setup code, so no need to duplicate this everywhere (i.e., outside the README or main crate documentation).

 Apropos: I've written about [documentation guidelines](https://deterministic.space/machine-readable-inline-markdown-code-cocumentation.html)

-*Next step:* Readme-driven development (et.al.) with tango et.al.!
+*Next step:* Readme-driven development with tango et.al.!

 </aside>

 - - -